If there is one constant in the ever evolving world of SEO, it’s that strong backlinks are great for your site.

 If content is king, then Google is a matriarchy and links is queen; to a certain extent it won’t matter how much great content, beautiful images and incredible products are on your site if you don’t have strong links pointing at you.
 So, having a good understanding of the backlinks pointing to your site and those of competitors is vital.

 As mentioned above, your backlinks are a sign of the quality of your website in the eyes of Google.
-Backlink analysis guides your link building efforts, and without it, your website and business as a whole could struggle simply due to the level of links you have.
+Backlink analysis helps to guide your link building efforts, and without it, your website and business as a whole could struggle simply from a traffic and online reputation perspective.

 Understanding your backlink profile